Evidence Level

 Cardiovascular Risk Reduction (Epidemiological)

-The dose-response meta-analysis (39 prospective cohorts, 1.5 million individuals, 33,637 CVD cases) showed kaempferol intake is linearly associated with lower risk of cardiovascular disease (CVD).
-Quercetin showed similar inverse association with coronary heart disease.
-Population-based evidence is consistent across multiple cohorts; isolated supplement RCTs are sparse.
+A dose-response meta-analysis showed kaempferol intake is linearly associated with lower risk of cardiovascular disease, and quercetin showed a similar inverse association with coronary heart disease.
+Population-based evidence is consistent across cohorts; isolated supplement RCTs are sparse.

 Anticancer Activity (Mechanistic / Preclinical)